daidahao/C-CPP-Programming-Notes/midterm.md

 GB2312/GBK can encode close to 9,000 characters on two bytes.

 ### UTF-8
-In UTF-8 (most used on the web) 1 to four characters can be used.
+In UTF-8 (most used on the web) 1 to 4 characters can be used.
 The first bit(s) of the first byte tells how many bytes compose the character.
 Continuation bytes always have the left-most bit set to 1.

 - 1 byte for basic Latin
 - 2 bytes for Europe, Middle Ease